pascomnet/documentation/site/content/release-notes/pascomClient/_index.en.md

 **Overview**

-- In rare cases, the pascom Client freezes if a button is clicked while accessibility support is enabled in windows
+- In rare cases, the pascom Client freezes if a button is clicked while accessibility support is enabled in windows.

 **MODIFICATIONS**